-Our national debt is now over \$12.5 trillion and our federal government employs 2.7 million people in the executive branch.
+Our national debt is now over \$12 trillion.
+The federal government employs 2.7 million people in the executive branch.

-This legislation does nothing to root out the waste and excesses in current programs, while massively expanding the government's administration of health care in this country.
+But this legislation does nothing to root out the waste and excesses in current programs, while massively expanding the government's administration of health care in this country.

-My staff alone has identified over \$350 billion in federal waste, fraud, and abuse.
-It would not be difficult to cut costs, reduce duplication, and eliminate programs to slash 25,000 current employees-less than 1 percent of the current federal workforce.
+My staff has identified \$500 billion in federal waste, and it wouldn't be difficult to cut administrative costs and eliminate programs to slash 20,000 current employees-less than 1 percent of the current federal workforce.